GeomHair: Reconstruction of Hair Strands from Colorless 3D Scans

-Specifically, we generate 2D orientation maps by applying the 2D feature extractor TEED~\cite{soria2023tiny} to multi-view renderings of the colorless scans.
-After detecting edges in the rendered views with TEED, we perform skeletonization to thin the edges to single-pixel-width paths, effectively reducing noise and removing parasitic lines while preserving the overall hair structure.
-These skeletonized paths are then converted into a graph representation to extract the longest continuous paths, capturing the primary flow of the hair strands.
-For each path segment, we compute orientation angles by analyzing the directional vectors between connected points.
-Finally, we lift both the graph structure and its associated orientation vectors back into 3D space, establishing a directional field that guides the subsequent hair strand reconstruction.
+Specifically, we generate 2D orientation maps by applying the TEED feature extractor~\cite{soria2023tiny} to multi-view renderings of the colorless scans.
+During rendering, we employ a forward-facing point light, which we found most effective at highlighting fine mesh details.
+After edge detection in the rendered views with TEED, we perform skeletonization to reduce edges to single-pixel paths, effectively suppressing noise and eliminating parasitic lines while preserving the overall hair structure.
+The resulting skeletonized paths are converted into a graph representation, from which we extract the longest continuous paths to capture the primary flow of the hair strands.
+For each path segment, orientation angles are computed by analyzing the directional vectors between consecutive points.
+Finally, both the graph structure and its associated orientation vectors are lifted back into 3D space, forming a directional field that supervises the subsequent reconstruction of hair strands.